GloriaColmenares/Flexibility-and-welfare/README.md

 8. Generate summary tables and ramping requirements (shown in paper): run lines 1875-1926

 **************************************************************************************
-Go to python (or use the files that are already solved, directly in R)
+Go codes *Python BLP* (or use the files that are already solved, directly in R)
 *************************************************************************************
 9. Use panel data files generated previously from R: "20189_a.cvs" and "20190_b.cvs"
 10. Running this code generates files per block of hour (off-peak, peak1, peak2 for each period), or the files in the directory can be used directly in R